lgueye/ansible-multi-vms/README.md

 * SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt DO_CLIENT_ID='<api_client_id>' DO_API_KEY='<api_key>' time vagrant halt -f <vmname>
 * SSL_CERT_FILE=/etc/ssl/certs/ca-certificates.crt DO_CLIENT_ID='<api_client_id>' DO_API_KEY='<api_key>' time vagrant destroy <vmname>

-The time is not mandatory but i gives you an idea of the time take to build the cluster from the ground.
+The time is not mandatory but it gives you an idea of the time take to build the cluster from the ground.
 Once downloaded, you may run vagrant reload and note the duration difference.